bgoonz/docs-collection/github/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/index.md

 ---
 title: Making changes in a branch
-intro: 'Use your favorite text editor, such as [Atom](https://atom.io/), to make changes to your project, then use {% data variables.product.prodname_desktop %} to visualize useful commits.'
+intro: "Use your favorite text editor, such as [Atom](https://atom.io/), to make changes to your project, then use {% data variables.product.prodname_desktop %} to visualize useful commits."
 redirect_from:
   - /desktop/contributing-to-projects/making-changes-in-a-branch
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /managing-branches
   - /committing-and-reviewing-changes-to-your-project